 - In addition, the latest research gives us a better idea of the role psychological factors play in pain and the enormous potential for improvement.

-There is no room for the idea that pain is "psychological."
-That’s obsolete.
-The truth is that it's all real.
-We just need more widespread understanding of how psychological features impact neuroplasticity and therefore affect the pain experience.
+There is no room for the idea that pain is purely "psychological."
+That is an obsolete concept.
+The truth is that all pain is real.
+We just need a more widespread understanding of how psychological features impact neuroplasticity and therefore affect the pain experience.